FOUNDER & CEO

 CHIEF PROGRAMMES OFFICER

-SABLE LOMAX (she/her) comes to Fearless Futures with over 10 years of experience in PK-12 education and program development.
+SABLE LOMAX (she/her) comes to Fearless Futures with over 12 years of experience in education and program development and management.
 Her expertise lies in curriculum development, facilitation, pedagogy, and Black studies.
-She has wide-ranging experience in facilitation, including workplace effectiveness and diversity.
-Sable has done extensive research on the the long-term effects and overall effectiveness of oppression by way of criminalization of poor people of color, and the importance of Black feminism and the African aesthetic to resist various systems of oppression.
+She has wide-ranging experience in facilitation, including workplace effectiveness and inclusion.
+Sable has done extensive research on the the long-term effects and overall consequences of oppression by way of criminalization of poor people of color, and the importance of Black feminism and the African aesthetic to resist various systems of oppression.
 She received her BA in African American Studies and French from Temple University and a MSEd in Education from the University of Pennsylvania.
-Sable is also a community creator, focusing on building vast national networks for professional women of color in order to arm them with the necessary tools to show up full and whole, both personally and professionally, while eating large amounts of cookies.
+Sable is also a community creator, focusing on building vast national networks for professional Black women.

 CLEO BERGMAN (she/her) is a proud New Yorker of Japanese, German, Irish and British descent, and is Fearless Futures’ Corporate Programme Coordinator of the U.S. branch.
 She has managed a variety of communities and spaces across the arts and hospitality industries, working alongside corporate, creative, and non-profit clientele to facilitate events and lead productive work environments.
 She joins Fearless Futures with the intention of challenging and changing workplace dynamics in the U.S. by bringing intersectionality and equity to the forefront of diversity initiatives.
 Cleo credits her commitment to empowerment and intersectionality to her alma mater, Smith College, where she earned her B.A. in Psychology and East Asian Studies.